 Grays Harbor College (GHC) is a public, comprehensive community college with three Bachelor of Applied Science Degrees.
 The College is one of 34 community and technical colleges in the state of Washington.
-Among the oldest community colleges in Washington State, Grays Harbor College marked its 90th year in 2020.
-The College is governed by the Washington State Board for Community and Technical Colleges and administered by a five-member Board of Trustees, appointed by Washington State's governor.
-Approximately 54% of the College's effort (FTEs by Course Intent) is from academic transfer courses, 31% from workforce, 7% to pre-college math, English, and reading, and 9% to Basic Education for Adult Learners.
+Among the oldest community colleges in Washington, Grays Harbor College marked its 90th year in 2020.
+The College is governed by the Washington State Board for Community and Technical Colleges and administered by a five-member board of trustees, appointed by Washington State's governor.
+Approximately 54% of the College's effort (FTEs by Course Intent) is from academic transfer courses, 31% from workforce, 7% from pre-college math, English, and reading, and 9% from Basic Education for Adult Learners.

-GHC serves College District 21, which includes Grays Harbor and Pacific Counties in southwestern Washington, and includes Washington Legislative Districts 19 and 242.
-[Figure 1] Within this 3,000-square-mile district, numerous rural communities combine for a total population of approximately 99,000 people3.
-In keeping with the College's commitment to open access throughout its service area, the College operates two community education centers in Pacific County: one in Raymond, WA, and one in Ilwaco, WA.
-Additionally, the College offers its Diesel program at a site in Satsop and offers education to incarcerated individuals at the Stafford Creek Correctional Center.
+GHC serves College District 2, which includes Grays Harbor and Pacific Counties in southwestern Washington, and includes Washington Legislative Districts 19 and 24.
+[Figure 1] Within this 3,000-squaremile district, numerous rural communities combine for a total population of approximately 99,000 people1.
+In keeping with the College's commitment to open access throughout its service area, the College operates two community education centers in Pacific County: one in Raymond, WA (REC), and one in Ilwaco, WA (CEC).
+Additionally, the College offers its CDL program at a site in Satsop, WA and offers education to incarcerated individuals at the Stafford Creek Correctional Center in Aberdeen, WA.